Large Language Models Are Effective Human Annotation Assistants, But Not Good Independent Annotators: Appendix

 \subsection{Definition of An Event and Inclusion Criteria}

-The \gtd{} team defines an incident as the threatened or actual use of illegal force and violence by a non-state actor to attain a political, economic, religious, or social goal through fear, coercion, or intimidation.
-Specifically, an article must have all of the following attributes to be included in the database: \begin{enumerate*} \item \textbf{The event must be intentional} – the result of a conscious calculation on the part of a perpetrator. \item \textbf{The event must involve violence} - against either property or people. \item \textbf{The perpetrators of the events must be sub-national actors.} State-level is excluded from the database. \end{enumerate*}
+The \gtd{} team defines a terrorism event as the threatened or actual use of illegal force and violence by a non-state actor to attain a political, economic, religious, or social goal through fear, coercion, or intimidation.
+Specifically, a document must have all of the following attributes to be included in the database: \begin{enumerate*} \item \textbf{The event must be intentional} - the result of a conscious calculation on the part of a perpetrator. \item \textbf{The event must involve violence} - against either property or people. \item \textbf{The perpetrators of the events must be sub-national actors.} State-level is excluded from the database. \end{enumerate*}

-In addition, the article must also met at least two of the following criterion: \begin{enumerate*} \item \textbf{The act must be aimed at attaining a political, economic, religious, or social goal.} In terms of economic goals, the exclusive pursuit of profit does not satisfy this criterion.
+In addition, the document must also meet at least two of the following criteria: \begin{enumerate*} \item \textbf{The act must be aimed at attaining a political, economic, religious, or social goal.} In terms of economic goals, the exclusive pursuit of profit does not satisfy this criterion.
 It must involve the pursuit of more profound, systemic economic change. \item \textbf{There must be evidence of an intention to coerce, intimidate, or convey some other message to a larger audience (or audiences) than the immediate victims.} It is the act taken as a totality that is considered, irrespective if every individual involved in carrying out the act was aware of this intention.
 As long as any of the planners or decision-makers behind the attack intended to coerce, intimidate or publicize, the intentionality criterion is met. \item \textbf{The action must be outside the context of legitimate warfare activities.} That is, the act must be outside the parameters permitted by international humanitarian law, insofar as it targets non-combatants. \end{enumerate*}